tinymachine/macsetup/README.md

 - This is a fork (really a degit) of Mina Markham's excellent macOS setup script, Formation.
 - Details below on what's installed are not up-to-date.
 See the `swag` folder for what's actually installed.
 - `slay` is the runtime (is that the right word?), `twirl` contains all the functions for the script.
+- Assets:
+    - `apps` are Mac App Store apps installed by the `mas` CLI.
+(The numbers are IDs you can find in the Share links for apps in the App Store.
+The app names are just for use by this script and should not contain spaces.)
-- Casks prefixed with '#' are ignored.
+    - `casks` are Mac apps installed by Homebrew.
+(Casks prefixed with '#' are ignored.
+Search for apps on [brew.sh](brew.sh))
+    - `brews` are cli tools installed by Homebrew
+    - `npm` are Node packages installed by npm
-- Note: `brew install --cask` fails if a cask app was already install without using brew.
+- Heads up: `brew install --cask` fails if a cask app was already install without using brew.
-- In addition to apps, this script sets some system preferences as well.
+- In addition to apps, this script sets some system preferences.
 - The script can be run using `bash setup.sh`.

 Mihira Jayasekera
 July 21, 2021